Amouon/Chess/readme.md

 ### Documentation
 - For more information about the classes and methods, you can find their documentation in the Documentation folder.

-### Known issues
-- The Minimax algorithm on low depth tends to get stuck in local optimums, resulting in it playing the same move over and over again.
-For example, it might move the rook back and forth until the end of the game.
-- The HashTable implementation for the Minimax algorithm is not working properly, so it is not used in the current version of the project.
-- The CNN has a limited dataset, therefore it is not as accurate as it could be.